SAP/vscode-webview-rpc-lib/README.md

     ```

 ## Known Issues
-* Browser library is does not generate d.ts files.
+* The browser library does not generate d.ts files.

-* overcome Cors issue preventing post message to get through and hit the window:
+* There is a CORS issue preventing post message to get through and hit the window.
+You can use this workaround:

-use the setHost method and sent the host name from the Webview - and then the message should get through.
+  Use the `setHost()` method and send the host name from the Webview - then the message should get through.

 ## How to obtain support
 * To get more help, support and information please open a github issue.

 ## Contributing
 Contributing information can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## To-Do (upcoming changes)
-* remove the need to decalre exposed functions
+* Remove the need to register methods